 Keep in mind that not all pumpkin flesh is bright orange like the canned puree.
-The photo, for example, is of a variety called "pumpkin pie" pumpkin.
-Its flesh was yellower and the flavor was sweeter than the canned.
-Smaller pumpkins are preferable for baking while larger ones are better for carving.
+For example, a variety called "pumpkin pie" has yellower flesh and sweeter flavor than the canned.
+One important fact to remember is that smaller pumpkins are preferable for baking while larger ones are better for carving.

-- 1 fresh pumpkin (up to 4 pounds)
+- 1 (2- to 4-pound) fresh pumpkin

 Preheat oven to 350 F.

 Reheat if serving immediately or refrigerate and use within 3 days.
-The pumpkin puree may be frozen in an airtight container or zip-top bag for 10 to 12 months.
+The pumpkin puree may also be frozen in an airtight container or zip-top bag for 10 to 12 months.

 - Choose smaller pumpkins weighing 2 to 4 pounds for eating purposes.
 Overly-large pumpkins tend to be dry and stringy.

 - An ice cream scooper is a useful tool when removing the seeds and membrane from inside the pumpkin.

 - Adding spices will create a variety of different flavors to your pureed pumpkin.
 To make a savory pumpkin puree, add butter, salt, and pepper to taste to the pumpkin puree.
 If you would like a sweeter side dish, add a bit of brown sugar.
 This dish is a great menu substitution for mashed potatoes (and is healthier).